DCPROGS/HJCFIT/documentation/source/manual/roots.rst

      :lines: 44, 45

 The third step is performed by calling (by default) the :py:func:`brentq` subroutine.
-This method is copied straight from Scipy, with some modifications to allow it to cope with 128bit reals, if need be.
+This method is copied straight from Scipy, with some modifications to allow it to cope with long doubles, if need be.

 :python: